 A. Demonstrate that schools in your community participate in a nationally-recognized environmental education program (e.g., Flying WILD, Audubon Adventures) or that your community organizes its own substantial education and outreach program for young people.

-A retired US Wildlife Bioligist visit all 4th grade classes of the Oconto School District educating about 80 students on bird behavior, identification, and habitat every year.
+A retired US Wildlife Bioligist visits all 4th grade classes of the Oconto School District educating nearly 80 students on bird behavior, identification, and habitat every year.

 B. Provide web links or a community newsletter demonstrating that your community educates property owners on methods to create and enhance backyard habitat for birds.

 Bird City Oconto has created a brochure “Help the Birds” that you can find at every Bird City event, on the City’s website, as well as at Farnsworth Public Library, City Hall, Copper Culture State Park Kiosk and Museum and Bay Impression.

 Through the city website and Oconto Bird City Facebook page, links to the Audubon Society and the National Wildlife Federation can be found.